Header Image 1

 Choose a subject

 English at St Matthew's is broken down into two interconnected disciplines of reading and writing.
 Each discipline enables children to communicate widely and bring delight and wonder.
-Both are intrinsictly linked to all other areas of the curriculum.
+Both are intrinsically linked to all other areas of the curriculum.

 Reading